 Mausoleum of Agostinho Neto

-The Mausoleum of Agostinho Neto is an obelisk-like concrete structure serving as Neto’s final resting place.
-Neto served as Angola’s first president from 1975-1979 after Angola secured its independence from the Portuguese.
-The style of the mausoleum reminded me of Soviet monuments, and you would expect to see something like this in old Soviet Union countries in Eastern Europe.
+The Mausoleum of Agostinho Neto is an obelisk-like concrete structure that serves as Neto’s final resting place.
+Neto was Angola’s first president, serving from 1975 to 1979 after the country gained independence from Portugal.
+The style of the mausoleum reminded me of Soviet monuments—you’d expect to see something similar in former Soviet Union countries in Eastern Europe.

 Bay of Luanda Waterfront

-The new waterfront is an urban area providing great views of the gleaming new towers.
-The promenade has a lovely clean walkway and some palm trees.
-This is also a place where you can clearly understand the stark divide between rich and poor that exists in Luanda due to an oil boom.
+The new waterfront is a modern urban area with great views of Luanda’s gleaming towers.
+The promenade features a clean, well-maintained walkway lined with palm trees.
+It’s also a place where the stark divide between rich and poor becomes especially visible—a contrast shaped by the city’s oil boom.

 Cidade Alta

-Cidade Alta is where the parliament building and presidential palace are located.
-This place is recommended for everyone interested in old Portuguese architecture.
-However, as in most African countries, taking pictures of government buildings is not allowed.
-So, unfortunately, walking around and acting as a tourist is not possible here if you don’t want to get in trouble.
-I managed to take one photo from a moving car.
+Cidade Alta is home to the parliament building and the presidential palace, and it’s worth a visit if you’re interested in old Portuguese architecture.
+However, as in many African countries, photographing government buildings is strictly prohibited.
+This means you can’t really walk around and act like a tourist without risking trouble.
+I only managed to snap one photo while passing by in a moving car.

 Other Places Around Luanda

-If you have more time and can arrange transport, I highly recommend visiting some places around the capital city.
-Some popular sights are the Ship’s Cemetery and Miradouro da Lua.
+If you have extra time and can arrange transport, I highly recommend exploring a few sights outside the capital.
+Two popular options are the Ship’s Cemetery and Miradouro da Lua.

-Ship’s Cemetery is a shipwreck beach with a dozen of large abandoned ships.
-The place is located about 35km north of Luanda, but the beach itself is quite isolated.
-Some tourists have been robbed here so I would only recommend visiting with a guide and a car.
+Ship’s Cemetery is a shipwreck beach scattered with a dozen large abandoned vessels.
+It’s located about 35 km north of Luanda, but the beach itself is quite isolated.
+Since there have been reports of tourists being robbed here, I would only suggest visiting with a guide and private transport.

-While in Angola, I wanted to see something else besides the capital city.
-I decided to head to the countryside to see some of the beautiful natural wonders of the country: Kalandula Falls and Pedras Negras.
+While in Angola, I wanted to experience more than just the capital.
+I set my sights on the countryside, specifically on two of the country’s natural highlights: Kalandula Falls and Pedras Negras.

-I started to research on transport options to get me to these places, but it turned out difficult, mostly because of the limited time and the fact that the sites are quite remote.
-Usually, I travel overland by using public transport, but this time, I had already booked my return ticket for the visa application.
-I didn’t want to risk not making it back to Luanda to catch my flight to São Tomé and Príncipe.
+When I started researching transport options, I quickly realized it would be challenging.
+The main issues were my limited time and the remoteness of these sites.
+Normally, I prefer traveling overland using public transport, but in this case, I had already booked my return ticket as part of the visa application.
+I didn’t want to risk missing my flight to São Tomé and Príncipe by relying on unpredictable connections.

-If you have time, one option is to take a bus to Malanje and from there, organize trips to the Kalandula Falls and Pedras Negras.
-Both of these places are quite remote, and you can’t reach these by taking the typical African minibuses.
-You can either hire a driver or hitchhike (typically when hitchhiking in Africa, you’re expected to pay for the driver, so ask for the price before getting in).
+If you have the time, one option is to take a bus to Malanje and organize trips to Kalandula Falls and Pedras Negras from there.
+Both sites are quite remote, and you won’t be able to reach them using the typical African minibuses.
+Instead, you can either hire a driver or try hitchhiking—just keep in mind that in much of Africa, hitchhiking usually means paying the driver, so always ask the price before getting in.

 My hotel’s reception didn’t turn out to be too helpful when trying to research transportation options.
-I guess they don’t deal with tourists too often.
-I had already tried to find tour companies in Angola but came to the conclusion that they were way too expensive, asking for thousands of dollars for short trips.
-I also considered renting a car myself, but I’m happy that I didn’t do that, seeing the condition of some of the roads later on.
+I suppose they don’t deal with tourists very often.
+I had also looked into tour companies in Angola, but most were far too expensive—often asking thousands of dollars for short trips.
+Renting a car myself also crossed my mind, but I’m glad I didn’t after seeing the condition of some of the roads later on.

 I decided to find more tourist-friendly hotels and ask them for help.
-I found Thomson Art House when visiting Ilha de Luanda and found their staff to be very helpful and friendly.
-They knew some people and helped me to organize a car and a driver at a reasonable price.
+I came across Thomson Art House while visiting Ilha de Luanda, and their staff turned out to be very helpful and friendly.
+They had the right local contacts and managed to organize a car and driver for me at a reasonable price.

 Visiting Pedras Negras

 The plan for the first day was to drive from Luanda to Pedras Negras.
-We left Luanda early in the morning because the drive was quite long.
-The roads seemed to be in a quite good condition before we reached a road construction.
-Then for a long time, there was no proper road at all, just a muddy dirt road, and we encountered a lot of cars that had gotten stuck there.
-I was happy that our car was a proper 4×4, so we didn’t have any problems.
+We left early in the morning since the journey was quite long.
+At first, the roads were in fairly good condition, but then we hit a stretch of road construction.
+For a long while, there was no proper road at all—just a muddy dirt track where we saw several cars stuck.
+I was relieved that we had a proper 4×4, which handled the conditions without any issues.
 It was raining a bit, so the dirt roads were in bad shape, but it was nothing compared to the situations I’ve had in other African countries (like the Mozambique – Tanzania border crossing).

 The second viewpoint is a little further down the road after a village.
-This viewpoint requires a short walk and climb to get you to the top.
-Here you can get a beautiful view of the village and the rocks.
+From there, a short walk and climb will take you to the top, where you’ll get a beautiful view of both the village and the rocks.

 Where to Stay in Malanje

-The best accommodation options around this area are in Malanje, so that’s where I headed for the night.
-I walked into the first hotel I saw and asked for the prices.
-A single room there cost 20,000kz, which I considered to be very expensive, considering how rundown the place looked.
-I found another hotel called Hotel Portugalia.
-The price was the same, but the hotel itself looked much nicer.
-The room was very clean and modern, and breakfast was included in the price.
+The best accommodation options in this area are found in Malanje, so that’s where I headed for the night.
+I walked into the first hotel I came across and asked about the price.
+A single room cost 20,000 Kz, which felt quite expensive given how rundown the place looked.

 Visiting the Kalandula Falls

-It takes around an hour to drive from Malanje to the Kalandula Falls.
-Just like Pedras Negras, the Kalandula Falls also have two viewpoints offering different views of the falls.
+It takes around an hour to drive from Malanje to Kalandula Falls.
+Just like Pedras Negras, the falls also have two viewpoints offering different perspectives.

-The first viewpoint is located at a hotel that stands directly opposite the falls, offering beautiful views.
-If you wish to enjoy the falls longer, you can also stay overnight at the hotel.
+The first viewpoint is located at a hotel directly opposite the falls, offering beautiful views.
+If you want to enjoy the falls longer, you can even stay overnight at the hotel.

-The second viewpoint is a little bit further down the main road, and this spot offers a closer look at the falls.
-Here you can also find some local kids who can guide you to the bottom of falls if you wish to pay them.
+The second viewpoint is a little further down the main road and gives you a closer look at the falls.
+Here you’ll also find some local kids who can guide you to the bottom of the falls if you’re willing to pay them.

-Kalandula Falls are one of the largest falls in Africa, and they are truly an amazing sight.
+Kalandula Falls are one of the largest waterfalls in Africa, and they are truly an incredible sight.
 This is something that shouldn’t be missed while in Angola.
-I had already seen the Victoria Falls in Zambia/Zimbabwe, but I have to say that I found Kalandula Falls to be more impressive.
-The best part is that these falls are still a very well kept secret, and I could have them all to myself – there weren’t any tourists.
+I had already seen Victoria Falls in Zambia/Zimbabwe, but I have to say I found Kalandula Falls even more impressive.
+The best part is that they are still a very well-kept secret—I had them all to myself, with no other tourists around.

 Woow